megmcca/lammps/doc/src/fix_nvt_sllod.rst

    :doc:`Fix deform <fix_deform>` has an option for remapping either atom coordinates or velocities to the changing simulation box.
-To use fix nvt/sllod, fix deform should NOT remap atom positions, because fix nvt/sllod adjusts the atom positions and velocities to create a velocity profile that matches the changing box size/shape.
-Fix deform SHOULD remap atom velocities when atoms cross periodic boundaries since that is consistent with maintaining the velocity profile created by fix nvt/sllod.
+To use fix nvt/sllod, `fix deform <fix_deform>` should NOT remap atom positions, because fix nvt/sllod adjusts the atom positions and velocities to create a velocity profile that matches the changing box size/shape.  `Fix deform <fix_deform>` SHOULD remap atom velocities when atoms cross periodic boundaries since that is consistent with maintaining the velocity profile created by fix nvt/sllod.
 LAMMPS will give an error if this setting is not